Zemorath/Zemorath/README.md

 Website allowing users to create and maintain tabletop rpg characters and campaigns across multiple systems including some of your favorites!<br>
 ✅ Base database structure complete<br>
 ✅ Allows for information from multiple systems<br>
-✅ Populates races, classes, ability scores, items, and more system specific information for you to choose from!
+✅ Populates races, classes, ability scores, items, and more system specific information for you to choose from!<br>
-✅ Calculates ability scores for you
+✅ Calculates ability scores for you<br>
-✅ Forms to fill out characteristics
+✅ Forms to fill out characteristics<br>
-✅ Character summary page
+✅ Character summary page<br>
 ✅ Now generates PDF for Dungeons and Dragons!
-(Working on more)
+(Working on more)<br>